Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-It’s the 8th day we will be hiking towards Lobuche which will take us around 4-5 hours.
-Lobuche is a village that will offer you some of the amazing vistas of Lobuche East and Lobuche West and Lobuche itself is close to both of it.
+It’s the 8th day, and we will be hiking towards Lobuche, which will take us around 4-5 hours.
+Lobuche is a village with fantastic views of Lobuche East and Lobuche West.
+Lobuche is also close to both peaks.

-We will be reaching Lobuche in the evening time and you can enjoy some beautiful sunset from a height of 4,900 m.
+We will be reaching Lobuche in the evening, and you can enjoy a beautiful sunset from a height of 4,900 m.
 We will stay overnight in a teahouse.

 Day 09: Trekking from Lobuche to EBC (5,364 m/17,598 ft); Trek back to Gorak Shep (5,160m/16,929 ft), 8-9 hrs